Divorce Lawyer New York City

 - Is spousal support (alimony) going to be paid from one spouse to the other?

-- Did either spouse use assets in a way that were obviously wasteful?
+- Did either spouse use assets in a way that was obviously wasteful?

 - Is an asset (i.e., a business) something that is impractical to split between the spouses?